gecio/gecio.github.io/docs/_optimist/networking/vpnaas/index.en.md

 1. Create a router with the provider network as an external gateway.

-Within your project, navigate to Network > Routers and click Create Router.
+Within your project, navigate to _Network → Routers_ and click _Create Router_.

 [![](attachments/horizon_create_router.png)](https://dashboard.optimist.innovo.cloud/project/routers/)

-Give your new router a name, select "Enable Admin State" to enable the router and "PROVIDER" as "External Network".
+Give your new router a name, select _Enable Admin State_ to enable the router and "PROVIDER" as "External Network".
 Click Create Router.

 [![](attachments/horizon_create_router_details.png)](https://dashboard.optimist.innovo.cloud/project/routers/)